- Added a section on transitional debugging reports

 The Android Attribution Reporting API can send reports for both app and web conversions.
-If adtechs do not wish to align trigger data and aggregation keys/values across web and app surfaces, they can differentiate between a web and an app conversion:
+If ad techs don't wish to align trigger data and aggregation key-values across web and app surfaces, they can differentiate between a web and an app conversion:

 - For event-level reports, we will support a destination field that specifies whether the trigger happened on web (destination is a eTLD+1) or app (destination is an app package name)

-- For aggregatable reports, the destination will be sent in cleartext.
+- For aggregatable reports, the destination is sent in cleartext.

 Web-to-web measurement implications